pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

   tensors can have any defined value.

-Currently, in PyTorch, the unspecified elements of sparse tensors are zero-valued, but not only.
+Currently, in PyTorch, the unspecified elements of sparse tensors are zero-valued with few exceptions.
 For instance, the `torch.sparse.softmax` function assumes that the unspecified elements of a sparse tensor input are negative infinity (-inf) valued.

 In PyTorch 1.6, element-wise functions from Calculus such as `exp`, `log`, etc, or arithmetic operations such as addition, subtraction,